 Editorial Information.
 The journal's acceptance rate is 27%.
-Median time to initial editorial decision is 4 days, 32 days with review.
-Median time from submission to acceptance (including time for author revision) is 86 days, and median time from acceptance to publication is 57 days.
+Median time to initial editorial decision is 4 days, 37 days with review.
+Median time from submission to acceptance (including time for author revision) is 91 days, and median time from acceptance to publication is 63 days.
 All major articles are published online first.
+The journal’s combined Impact Factor, reported in 2015, is 2.058 (2.327 for 1 year of the previously titled Archives of Otolaryngology—Head & Neck Surgery and 1.794 for 1 year of the newly titled JAMA Otolaryngology—Head & Neck Surgery).
 For additional information on the types of articles published and editorial policies, see the journal's Instructions for Authors.

-Mission Statement: JAMA Otolaryngology—Head & Neck Surgery provides timely information for physicians and scientists concerned with diseases of the head and neck.
-Given the diversity of structure and function based in this anatomic region, JAMA Otolaryngology—Head & Neck Surgery publishes clinical and basic research from an array of disciplines.
+Mission Statement: JAMA Otolaryngology–Head & Neck Surgery provides timely information for physicians and scientists concerned with diseases of the head and neck.
+Given the diversity of structure and function based in this anatomic region, JAMA Otolaryngology–Head & Neck Surgery publishes clinical, translational, and population health research from an array of disciplines.
 We place a high priority on strong study designs that accurately identify etiologies, evaluate diagnostic strategies, and distinguish among treatment options and outcomes.
-Our objectives are to (1) publish original contributions that will enhance the clinician's understanding of otolaryngologic disorders, benefit the care of our patients, and stimulate research in our field; (2) forecast important advances within otolaryngology—head and neck surgery, particularly as they relate to the prevention, diagnosis, and treatment of disease through clinical and basic research, including that of the human genome; (3) address questions of clinical outcomes and cost-effectiveness that result from clinical intervention factors that grow in importance as health care providers are increasingly challenged to provide evidence of enhanced longevity and quality of life; (4) provide expert reviews of topics that keep our readers current with true advances and also to provide a valuable educational resource for trainees in the several disciplines that treat patients with diseases of the head and neck; (5) serve as a forum for the concerns of otolaryngologists such as socioeconomic, legal, ethical, and medical issues; and (6) provide helpful critiques that enable contributing authors to improve their submissions.
+Our objectives are to (1) publish original contributions that will enhance the clinician’s understanding of otolaryngologic disorders, benefit the care of our patients and stimulate research in our field; (2) forecast important advances within otolaryngology—head and neck surgery, particularly as they relate to the prevention, diagnosis, and treatment of disease through clinical and translational research, including that of the human genome and novel imaging techniques; (3) address questions of clinical outcomes and cost-effectiveness that result from clinical intervention, which grow in importance as health care providers are increasingly challenged to provide evidence of enhanced survival and quality of life; (4) provide expert reviews of topics that keep our readers current with true advances and also to provide a valuable educational resource for trainees in the several disciplines that treat patients with diseases of the head and neck; (5) serve as a forum for the concerns of otolaryngologists such as socioeconomic, legal, ethical, and medical issues; (6) provide helpful critiques that enable contributing authors to improve their submissions.
 We encourage a concise presentation of information and employ an abstract format that efficiently assesses validity and relevance from a clinical perspective.
 This approach promotes succinct yet complete presentation for our readers and electronic information resources.
-We believe this approach typifies the commitment of JAMA Otolaryngology—Head & Neck Surgery to providing important information that is easily interpreted by its diverse readership.
+We believe this approach typifies the commitment of JAMA Otolaryngology–Head & Neck Surgery to providing important information that is easily interpreted by its diverse readership.

 JAMA Otolaryngology—Head & Neck Surgery